 My images from the Alabama shoot do not faithfully represent the war years, the wardrobe is more correct for the early/mid 1950's.
 However, I feel the retro-inspired look of these shots do indeed honor the countless images that went to war.

-Betty by Von Trapp Glamour Photography 2015PinUp Glamour Inspired by the WWII pinup, we styled this image with dress, shoes, lingerie and hair to hint at the feel of that era.
-This capture was further aided by the choice of set location which is abroad the USS Alabama.
-This is the the starboard side main deck entrance that leads to the Flag Officer's quarters.
-Being Miss Betty is seen one of the 10 twin 5 inch gun turrets.
-The USS Alabama is on display and can be visited in Mobile Bay.
+Dorothy by Von Trapp Glamour Photography 2015PinUp Glamour Inspired by the WWII pinup, we styled this image with shoes, lingerie and hair to hint at the feel of that era, and photographed on location abroad the USS Alabama.
 Model/HMU: Dorothy.
 From the Dorothy goes to sea series, homage to the WWII pinup.

 USS Alabama's Pin Up Girl by Von Trapp Photography 2015 | Austin, Dallas, Houston, San Antonio Glamour-Pinup-BoudoirRetro WWII Inspired Glamour Photographed aboard the USS Alabama in vintage-inspired dress, slingback pumps, undergarments, Cuban heel two tone stockings, Betty Bangs and finger curls.
 Taken the galley next to the number three 16 inch main gun casement.
 Model/HMU: Dorothy.
 From the Dorothy goes to sea series, homage to the WWII pinup.